 Racing in the heart of Panoramaland involves running in dry streambeds/washes, traveling on defined yet remote sections of the Paiute ATV trail, hitting sections of the brand new Pahvant Trail (mountain bike) System, and of course occasionally clambering over sandstone boulders or overhangs in your path.

-* 25km (15.7 miles) 3097 feet / 944 meters (time limit 6 hours)
+* 25km (16.5 miles) 3196 feet / 974 meters (time limit now extended to 8 hours)

 * 50km (31.9 miles) 5430 feet / 1655 (time limit 12 hours)

 Getting There and Logistics

 Richfield is located in Central Utah, about an 1hr 45min drive South of Provo, and about 1hr 40min North of Cedar City.
 There are many hotels to choose from in Richfield, as well as a KOA.
-Our race partner hotel, the Days Inn of Richfield is actually the very closest to the starting line.
+Our race partner hotel, the Silo Inn (recently purchased from Days Inn) of Richfield is actually the very closest to the starting line.
 They have discount pricing for race participants.
 A field close to the event will also be available for free camping.
-Packet Pickup and will be held the evening before the race from 6-8 PM.
-Morning-off pickup is discouraged, but available if you arrive at least 45 minutes before your race begins.
+Packet Pickup will be modified this year as a health precaution, and will be available the afternoon before the race inside Gary's Shoes, or via drive-up in the parking lot behind Gary's from 5-8PM.
+Morning-of pickup is discouraged, but available if you arrive at least 45 minutes before your race begins.
 Races start at 7:00 AM (50 km), and 7:30 AM (25km).
-There will be several aid stations throughout the course, stocked with standard ultra fare, including Hammer gels & Heed.
+Because of health precautions, for 2020 there will be staggered starts of 20 runners each every 5 minutes.
+Timing will be chipped again by Runnercard.com.
+There will be several aid stations throughout the course, stocked with standard ultra fare, including Hammer gels & Heed, also with health precautions in place for this year.
 Given distances in rugged canyons and time (1 to 2 hours between stations), all runners MUST carry a personal hydration solution.
-Drop bags will be available at a couple aid stations, and support crews will be able to cheer on or join their runners at select aid stations.
+Drop bags will be available at two aid stations for 50km runners.

 Local time: 10:06 AM